Graph Coloring

 Conflicts

-First conjectured in 1852, the Four Color Theorem was proven in 1976 by Appel and Haken using computer-assisted proof — the first major theorem to be proven this way!
+Key insight: First conjectured in 1852, the Four Color Theorem was proven in 1976 by Appel and Haken using computer-assisted proof -- the first major theorem to require computational verification.

 Exam Scheduling as Graph Coloring

-Graph coloring solves real scheduling problems!
-Here, exams are vertices, and edges connect exams with shared students (can't be at the same time).
+Graph coloring models real scheduling problems.
+Here, exams are vertices and edges connect exams with shared students.
 Colors represent time slots.
+Click an exam to select it, then assign a time slot, or let the greedy algorithm schedule automatically.

 Time Slots: